KexinFeng/m5_blog/transfer.md

 Here, we have tested two scenarios: freeze ResNet layers and update only MLP and update all layers.
 As expected, the stable accuracy of latter is slightly better than that of the former, since the ResNet parameter is also fine-tuned by the data.
 We can also see that the accuracy of the banana data reaches stable 0.95 with 30 samples, the accuracy of the apple data reaches stable 0.95 with around 70 samples.
 They are both relatively smaller than the provided training data size by Kaggle, which is over 1000.
 This verifies that, indeed the required training dataset is small.
 When people need to collect and annotate data, this offers a reference on the minimum required data size.

 ## Summary
 In this blogpost, we demonstrate how to build a transfer leanring model in DJL for an image classification task.
 This process is also applicable in model retraining.
 Finally, we also present the experiment on how much the training data set can be reduced.
 The direct benifit of the reduced is that it helps to save the expensive data collection and annotation cost.
 This will make it much easier to apply large pretrained models to solve various small tasks, like mask wearing detection, special icon detection etc., where training data set is usually not available.

+This demenstration can also be easily applied to other similar tasks and data, like [mask wearing detection](https://www.kaggle.com/datasets/andrewmvd/face-mask-detection?select=images) and [fruit freshness regression](https://www.kaggle.com/datasets/dcsyanwq/fuit-freshness).
+See examples in [ATLearn](https://github.com/awslabs/atlearn) for their implementation in python, as well as other examples of object detection.